eDeniska/Samples/README.md

 YATorch - yet another torch.
 Sample on AVFoundation framework - manipulating torch.

 iRemember - sample project demonstrating reminders usage (EventKit framework).

+Remind Me At - app that allows to create geofenced reminders by tapping anywhere on the map.